 Chilean Sea Bass

-One of my favorite fish in the sea for eating, but incredibly expensive and way overfished, a whole Chilean Sea Bass yields 50% – 55% skin-off fillets.
-However, if you start with a headed and gutted Chilean sea bass, the yields go higher, to an average of 70% for skin-off fillets.
+One of my favorite fish in the sea to eat, but incredibly expensive and way overfished; a whole Chilean Sea Bass yields 50% – 55% skin-off fillets.
+However, if you start with a headed and gutted Chilean sea bass, yields are higher, averaging 70% for skin-off fillets.

 Swordfish